jotyGill/privacy-fighter/README.md

 0. [Mozilla Firefox](https://www.mozilla.org/en-US/firefox/new/): Nothing like this would be possible without Firefox.
 "Firefox Containers" (Heavily utilised in this setup) is Mozilla's revolutionary approach to isolate online identities by containing cookies and local storage in multiple separate containers, allowing us to use the web with multiple identities or accounts simultaneously.

-1. [ghacks-user.js](https://github.com/ghacksuserjs/ghacks-user.js/) is used to modify more than a hundred Firefox preferences in order to improve privacy protection and reduce fingerprintablity.
-A notable preference being "privacy.resistFingerprinting", from the Tor Uplift project, which is bringing Tor's fingerprint resisting techniques into Firefox.
+1. [ghacks-user.js](https://github.com/ghacksuserjs/ghacks-user.js/) When installed using the "Advance Setup" ghacks-user.js is used to modify more than a hundred Firefox preferences in order to improve privacy protection and reduce fingerprintablity.

     Configuration: To minimise breakage, a custom user-overrides.js is used to relax the non critical preferences